In Cleveland, we’ve got world-class experiences without the world-class ego. And for that, you’re welcome.

-Afterwards, take advantage of the views from the Terminal Tower Observation Deck.
+Afterwards, head over the bridge to take advantage of the views from the Terminal Tower Observation Deck.
 At 42 stories above Public Square, it gives you a great excuse to cling to your sweetie while taking in the sights of Downtown Cleveland, the Cuyahoga River and the lake.
 It’s only open from noon - 4 p.m. on Saturdays and Sundays, so don’t miss your window.

 Cash factor: Street art viewing is always free, and the Terminal Tower Observation Deck will set you back $5 apiece.

 Don’t miss happy hour at Pier W in Lakewood, just west of Cleveland.
 Widely known as the Cleveland restaurant with the best views, this romantic gem has floor-to-ceiling windows and sits on a cliff above Lake Erie with a downtown skyline view to drool over.
 Regular menu prices can get up there, but the happy hour (4-6 p.m.
 Saturday, 4:30-6 p.m.
 Sunday) is insane, giving you and your plus-one the chance to try some incredible small plates, wine and cocktails at deep discounts.
 Pro tip: Get there early — happy hour is only served at the bar and is first-come, first-served.
 Another pro tip: Stop up on the rooftop patio for a great photo op.

 Cash factor: You can get full (plus a drink) for $20 per person with strategic ordering.